 The great syaikh thinks he got it right after all these hundreds of years.
 Needless to say, even other Qur'an alone groups like that of Rashad Khalifa's, don't deny ritual prayers in Islam.
-Safar has taken it up a notch and say we don't need the hadiths at all to explain to us about solaa, because it does not mean what we think it does.
+Safar has taken it up a notch and changed the entire system by presenting a new religion, or philosophy, devoid of scriptural backing and only achieved this by changing the scriptural meanings.

 Meaning of the word Solaa